Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed issue which caused Germanic players to have the Teuton Civilization upgrade researched at scenario start when restarting the scenario after having developed the Teuton civilization.
+- New See Garrison button icon (by Jinn).

 -----------------------------------------------------------------------
 - 2.4.2